 Buyers and sellers beware.
 Although liens are very common, they are often overlooked or underestimated.
-Whether you're buying or selling property, one of your main concerns should be to identify any outstanding liens.
+Whether you're buying land for sale or selling your property, one of your main concerns should be to identify any outstanding liens.
 Failing to do so can result in the deal being held up or not happening at all.
 Overlooked liens have been known to cause years of legal trouble down the road.

 A lien is a form of security interest assumed over a property to secure payment of a debt.
 If you get financing from a lender to buy a piece of land, the lender will put a lien on the land.
 The lien is a form of protection and conditional ownership.
 The purpose is in the case that you default on your loan payments, the lender can sell the land to pay off the remaining balance of the debt.